Serrowxd/Lambda-Notes/Python&Django/Python.md

 ```

 `BouncingRainbow` is already calling everything contained within `Ball`, `BouncingBall`, and `RainbowBall` - therefor it already knows what to do, so when called it simply needs a `pass` and it will run.

+---

+## Commandline

+`python -m pip install -U pip` - installs pip

+`pip install pipenv` - installs pipenv

+`python` - opens the python environment

+`python src/hello_python.py` - runs python scripts at `python` then `directory/file.py`.

+`pipenv --three` will create a pip environment specifically for python 3.

+`pipenv shell` will open the pip shell.

+**Note that this does not tell you when you are inside the shell, you will need to have a terminal specifically for it or you can run `pipenv shell` again to check.**

+---

+System Control Pannel

+Advanced System Settings

+Environment Variables

+Path - Copy & Paste `c:\users\kevin\appdata\local\programs\python\python36-32\Scripts`